Friday, June 26, 2015

 detailed information about the products of companies is in their 10k report which you can download from the company’s websites. their profile in yahoo finance also gives more general info if you just want a quick glance. as i explained earlier, i normally just avoid the financial statements. that’s because these are usually already priced in. example if the company has too much debt, then the stock price will be lower and it’s ok to buy because as long as their products are something people will continue to need and buy in the long term, eventually these negatives will go away. if the company has pristine balance sheets, then the stock price will be so expensive.

-i even avoid clothes and shoes because fashion is so unpredictable with fickle consumers. it’s very hard to game, unless you live in the mall. hanes and under armour is in my radar but i will only buy it during a huge market correction (i will explain this technique later).
+i also avoid clothes and shoes because fashion is so unpredictable with fickle consumers. it’s very hard to game, unless you live in the mall.

-this means i like companies with the razor/blade business where they give the razor for free but the customer has to keep buying the blade. my favorite is pll, the top seller of filters. filters are something customers need to keep buying. similar to this are companies that act like toll booth operators. example are oil pipe line companies (etp kmi lng). i also like subscription based businesses like crm. i also like waste management/collection companies (wm) which is similar to utilities because humans will always produce trash.
+this means i like companies with the razor/blade business where they give the razor for free but the customer has to keep buying the blade. my favorite is pll, the top seller of filters. filters are something customers need to keep buying. i also like subscription based businesses like crm. i also like waste management/collection companies (wm) which is similar to utilities because humans will always produce trash.

-however, i got out of utilities this year because of the possible threat from solar rooftops. same reason why maybe in 5 years, i will get out of oil and natural gas. this is also why i like solar. i have no idea which company wins eventually so i just buy the etf – TAN. i do keep a small position in fslr because they make one of the most efficient panels. it may take 10 years for solar to be economical but i have the luxury to wait because i don't have clients breathing down my neck pressuring me to perform year in year out.
+however, i got out of utilities this year because of the possible threat from solar rooftops. same reason why maybe in 5 years, i will get out of oil and natural gas. this is also why i like solar. i own and range trade first solar (fslr) because it has the best technology. it's crashing right now because the market is flooded with cheap solar panels from china. but i believe negatives will eventually go away as long as the company has technological superiority. maybe the right political climate will raise tariffs on solar panels from china. it may take 10 years for solar to be economical but i have the luxury to wait because i don't have clients breathing down my neck pressuring me to perform year in year out.

 how do i know they are extremely overvalued when i don’t do any valuation? because i’ve read many articles saying so. yahoo quote always has a “headlines” section or option which shows all the latest news info about the company.